NMminer1024/NMAxe-Hashrate-Benchmark/README.md

-# Bitaxe Hashrate Benchmark
+# NMAxe Hashrate Benchmark

-A Python-based benchmarking tool for optimizing Bitaxe mining performance by testing different voltage and frequency combinations while monitoring hashrate, temperature, and power efficiency.
+- A Python-based benchmarking tool for optimizing NMAxe and other Axe series mining performance by testing different voltage and frequency combinations while monitoring hashrate, temperature, and power efficiency.
+- Added an executable file and script to facilitate one-click startup for ordinary users

 ## Features